Skip to main menu Skip to main content Skip to footer

 2020 Edition

-• activities that enhance knowledge, attitudes and skills for promoting healthy sexual behavior and decision-making.
+• activities that enhance knowledge, attitudes and skills for promoting healthy sexual behavior and decision-making, and

 • lesson objectives that are aligned with Maine’s Health Education standards.